 Flight: Departure from Bangkok – Chiang Rai

-You can also take the bus-train departure option if you want a scenic and cheaper journey to the north of Thailand.
+Your tours can also take the bus-train departure option if you want a scenic and cheaper journey to the north of Thailand.
 A train departs the Hua Lamphong terminal every three hours for the 7-hour trip to Den Chai, followed by a 4-hours 20-minute bus trip to the Chiang Rai bus terminal.
 The bus schedule is once a day.
 The total travel time on land transport from Bangkok to Chiang Rai takes 11 hours, for the 798.2 km road distance.
 Train ticket prices go from $5-$45 one way and bus ticket costs are $7-$9 one way.

 Hotel in Chiang Rai

-THG highly recommends Le Patta Chiang Rai Hotel and The Heritage Hotel, both of which are highly rated in guest reviews.
+THG highly recommends Le Patta Chiang Rai Hotel and The Heritage Hotel, both of which are highly rated in English guest reviews.

-Long neck and other tribes
+Visit the Long-Neck and other hill tribes

-The Fish Cave Temple, Wat Tham Pla lies 45 km from Chiang Rai, so-called because of the fishtail shape of the nearby cave.
+Tour the Fish Cave Temple, Wat Tham Pla lies 45 km from Chiang Rai, so-called because of the fishtail shape of the nearby cave.
 It is also referred to as Monkey Temple because of a troop of monkeys living in the mountain above the temple and invariably some monkeys wander into the temple.
 Inside the cave could be found images of the Buddha.
 There is also a pond with carp fish and a closed pool with crocodiles.
 On the right side of the entrance to this cave is another, the Turtle Cave, Thank Ku Kao, which you can also explore.

 There is no payment for tickets to enter the cave and there are lamps to be rented.
 It is recommended to go before 5 pm for those who want to enter the cave.